Science, General Courses

 SC 351–352 Physical Therapy Observation

-Internship (1 each) Offered Interterm, Post-term, and Summer.
+Internship (1 each) Offered Both sem., Interterm, and Summer.
 Prereq.: BY 311; 2.75 GPA or higher; and approval from chair of natural sciences.
 Students will complete a documented observation of a licensed physical therapist for a minimum of 40 hours.
 The student will take two different internships from the following choices: a hospital or rehabilitation center, a home health care setting, sports medicine center, or an outpatient-based center.

 SC 392 Pre-Health Preparation Seminar (1) Offered Spring.
 Prereq.: Junior or senior natural sciences major.
 Students prepare to pursue graduate studies in the health sciences through review of relevant topics in preparation for graduate admissions tests, practice test-taking strategies, learn to communicate goals through a written purpose statement, and participate in practice interviews.

-SC 461–462 Biomedical Practicum (1 each) Offered Both sem., Interterm, Post-term, and Summer.
+SC 461–462 Biomedical Practicum (1 each) Offered Both sem., Interterm, and Summer.
 Prereq. for SC 461: Junior or senior; BY 312; major in natural sciences; and approval from chair of natural sciences.
 Prereq. for SC 462: SC 461.
 Students receive practical biomedical experience in this elective practicum.
 Students complete a documented participation in or observation of an approved off-campus health care facility for a minimum of 40 hours.